kunrex/Pepper.bot/README.md

 ## Plans for the future

 I'm not quite done with the bot.
-Right now my goal is to finish the currency system.
 I can add more games, images and modules.
 After all this is just to learn.

 For More info you can contact me on Discord